 But wow.
 Wow.
-Wow.
-Wow.
-It’s only tied, though, I mean… they could lose it in the bottom of the inning here, and I mean, well, it’s only tied.
+It’s only tied, though, I mean… they could lose it in the bottom of the inning, and…

 Wow.
 Wow.
 Wow.
 Wow.
 Okay, good point, WOW!!!

 11:08: A continuing gift.
 Will Smith stays in the game.
 Amid a disaster of a 2016 bullpen, but still.
 Will Smith.
 Over all the others.
-Maybe he lucks out, they figure, with hit-shy Heyward up at the plate and the lefty-lefty matchup he was brought in for.
+Maybe he lucks out, they figure, with Heyward up at the plate and the lefty-lefty matchup he was brought in for.